duhyuncho1994/BA2025DUCHO/README.md

 ## Overview

 - **Goal**: Use active learning algorithms (e.g., L*, TTT) on static datasets like Abbadingo
-- **Setting**: Teacher answers based on the sample(Abbadingo) only, with fallback strategies for unknown queries
+- **Setting**: Teacher answers based on the sample(Abbadingo) or randomly generated samples only, with fallback strategies for unknown queries
-- **Evaluation**: Measure accuracy, MQ/EQ counts, runtime under various strategies
+- **Evaluation**: Measure MQs/EQs count and the number of symbols under various strategies

 ---